 Manitowoc County Office Complex

 Free Well Water Testing for Households with Pregnant Women and Infants

-Manitowoc County Health Department provides free well water testing for coliform bacteria, fluorides, metals and nitrates for households with pregnant women and infants (up to 12 months).
+Manitowoc County Health Department provides free well water testing for coliform bacteria, fluoride, metals and nitrates for households with pregnant women and infants (up to 12 months).
 It is recommended that everyone test their well water at least annually, but it is even more important to test your water before using it for infant feeding.
 Infants are more susceptible to infection from contaminated water.
-Additionally, water that is high in nitrates causes “Blue Baby Syndrome” or methemaglobinemia, which limits the ability of the blood to carry oxygen.
+Additionally, water that is high in nitrates causes “Blue Baby Syndrome” or methemoglobinemia, which limits the ability of the blood to carry oxygen.
 If you are interested in testing your water, you can pick up a kit at the Manitowoc County Health Department located at 1028 S 9th Street, Manitowoc, Monday-Friday 8:30 am – 4:30 pm.